How Great Science Fiction Works

 Overall, How Great Science Fiction Works is a captivating and informative show that is sure to appeal to anyone with an interest in science fiction, literature, and culture.
 The show is accessible and engaging, and Professor Wolfe's enthusiasm and insights make it a pleasure to watch.
 By exploring the rich and complex history of science fiction, and examining its ongoing evolution, this show offers a fascinating glimpse into the way that art and imagination can shape our view of the world.

-How Great Science Fiction Works is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on January 6, 2016.
+How Great Science Fiction Works is a series that ran for 1 seasons (24 episodes) between January 6, 2016 and on The Great Courses Signature Collection

 Filter by Source